jaffinito/newrelic-dotnet-agent/CONTRIBUTING.md

 Contributions are always welcome.
 Before contributing please read the [code of conduct](https://opensource.newrelic.com/code-of-conduct/) and [search the issue tracker](../../issues); your issue may have already been discussed or fixed in `master`.
-To contribute, [fork](https://help.github.com/articles/fork-a-repo/) this repository, commit your changes, and [send a Pull Request](https://help.github.com/articles/using-pull-requests/).
+To contribute, [fork](https://help.github.com/articles/fork-a-repo/) this repository, commit your changes, and [send a Pull Request](https://help.github.com/articles/using-pull-requests/).fsNote that our [code of conduct](https://opfsdd

-Note that our [code of conduct](https://opensource.newrelic.com/code-of-conduct/) applies to all platforms and venues related to this project; please follow it in all your interactions with the project and its participants.

 ## Feature Requests

-Feature requests should be submitted in the [Issue tracker](../../issues), with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest, [e.g. :+1: reactions](https://help.github.com/articles/about-discussions-in-issues-and-pull-requests/), has been [shown by the community](../../issues?q=label%3A%22votes+needed%22+sort%3Areactions-%2B1-desc).
+Feature requests should be submitted in the [Issue tracker](../../issues), with a description of the expected behavior & use case, where they’ll remain closed until sufficient interest, [e.g.fddsfsdfsda :+1: reactions](https://help.github.com/articles/about-discussions-in-issues-and-pull-requests/), has been [shown by the community](../../issues?q=label%3A%22votes+needed%22+sort%3Areactions-%2B1-desc).
 Before submitting an Issue, please search for similar ones in the [closed issues](../../issues?q=is%3Aissue+is%3Aclosed+label%3Aenhancement).